Grand Saline, Texas: Demographics

 As of the 2020 United States census, there were 3,107 people, 1,069 households, and 727 families residing in the city.

 Media

-Grand Saline has two local newspapers, the Grand Saline Sun and the Van Zandt News which are published weekly and cover local news, and also has daily newspapers delivered to residents such as The Dallas Morning News and the Tyler Morning Telegraph.
-Grand Saline residents receive television channels from the Dallas/Ft.
+Grand Saline has two local newspapers, the Grand Saline Sun and the Van Zandt News, which are published weekly and cover local news, and also has daily newspapers delivered to residents such as The Dallas Morning News and the Tyler Morning Telegraph.
+Grand Saline residents can receive television channels and radio stations from the Dallas/Ft.
 Worth media market and the Tyler/Longview market.
-The same applies to radio stations as residents can receive radio stations from both the Dallas/Ft.
-Worth and the Tyler, Texas, markets.

 Healthcare

-Grand Saline operated Texas General Hospital-Van Zandt, a level 4 trauma emergency room hospital with 52 beds that opened in the same building as the former Cozby-Germany Hospital in April 2015.
-The city also is home to three assisted living centers and provides EMS services and an ambulance station.
-As of August 2019, the hospital has been permanently closed.
+Until 2019 Grand Saline operated Texas General Hospital-Van Zandt, a level 4 trauma emergency room hospital with 52 beds that opened in April 2015 in the same building as the former Cozby-Germany Hospital.
+The city also is home to three assisted-living centers, and provides EMS services and an ambulance station.
+The hospital has been permanently closed since August 2019.